National Federation of

 A simple story that explains complex issues....

 Can a group of businessmen and governmental officials cause almost every black person in an entire state to be disqualified to vote in a single year?
 Can black people living in an almost all-black town be denied the right to vote for 80 years?
 Was there a time of terrorism in America against black leadership so extreme that preachers taught their children to shoot?
-How did this last stand for racial separation shape the childhood and current attitudes of many of today's leaders?
+How did a last stand for racial separation shape the childhood and current attitudes of many of today's leaders?

 Labeled by many as one of the top books to read about the civil rights struggle, award-winning Witness to the Truth by John H. Scott & Cleo Scott Brown answers these questions and many more in a powerful story about the cost of voting rights.
 Before there was Selma, a small-town civil rights leader had led and won his courageous campaign to win voting rights for African Americans in northeast Louisiana.
 In the almost all-black parish where Cleo's father, John H. Scott, grew up, black businesses, schools, and neighborhoods thrived in isolation from the white community.
 Although the settlement appeared self-sufficient, from Reconstruction until the 1960s, not one African-American was allowed to vote.
 This small-town minister and farmer led a twenty-five year struggle, ultimately convincing Attorney General Robert Kennedy to participate in his crusade, that graphically illustrates how persistent efforts by local citizens translated into a national movement and how ordinary people did and can impact a country.